List of The Inbetweeners characters: Mrs D'Amato

-Mrs. D'Amato is Carli's mother.
-She only appears in the series one episode "Bunk Off", when the boys are waiting outside the wine shop for Will.
-She happens to be passing by on the street and Jay takes the opportunity to embarrass Simon by quickly telling her Simon's feelings towards Carli.
-Mrs. D'Amato does not say anything but gives the boys an annoyed look.
-The only other times she is mentioned are in "First Day" when Carli asked Simon not to mention the night out at the pub to his folks as he knows what her mum is like, and in "Exam Time" where Carli tells Simon that her mum was always listening in when Carli split up with Tom (which is the cause of how Simon discovers they have split up).
+Mrs D'Amato is Carli's mother.
+A stylish, attractive and youthful blonde, she appears in only the series one episode "Bunk Off", when the boys are waiting outside the off licence for Will.
+She happens to be passing by on the other side of the street and Jay embarrasses Simon by shouting at her that Simon "wants to suck on your Carli's tits".
+Mrs D'Amato does not say anything but gives the boys an annoyed look.
+The only other times she is mentioned are in "First Day" when Carli asks Simon not to mention the night out at the pub to his folks, as he knows what her mum is like, and in "Exam Time" when Carli tells Simon that her mum was always listening in when Carli split up with Tom (which is the cause of how Simon discovers they have split up).